-Contested on circles with 20-meter radius range lines and 2-meter bull's-eyes

-- 20-meter flight range. - Legal catch. - The time span for 5 legal catches (and a complete return to and touch of the bull's-eye if necessary) is timed. - Only 1 boomerang may be used at any given time. - If the thrower wants to change boomerangs, the one being replaced or a substantial part of it must be returned to the bull's-eye by the thrower before any more throws can be made. - Time limit is 1 minute.
+- Gontested on circles with 20-meter radius range lines and 2-meter bull's-eyes - Required for score - 20-meter flight range. - Legal catch. - The time span for 5 legal catches (and a complete return to and touch of the bull's-eye if necessary) is timed. - If a legal catch is made but the boomerang is dropped in transition to the next throw, the catch is still scored. - Only 1 boomerang may be used at any given time. - If the thrower wants to change boomerangs, the one being replaced or a substantial part of it must be returned to the bull's-eye by the thrower before any more throws can be made. - Time limit is 1 minute.
 If 5 legal catches are not made by the time limit has elapsed, the number of legal catches is the score.
 If the boomerang is in the air at 1 minute and then caught, the catch counts.
 If the catch is the 5th catch, the time is given as the score the time of the catch is determined by when the thrower makes the 5th catch inside the bull's-eye or touches the bull's-eye if the 5th catch was made outside the bull's-eye.

-- Time from release of 1st throw to the moment when the timers stop at or after thrower makes the 5th catch.
-If the thrower is: - o Inside the bull's-eye when he makes his 5th catch, timers stop at the catch. - o Outside the bull's-eye when he makes his 5th catch, timers stop when he touches the bull's eye. - The shorter of both turns' times is the thrower's score.
+Time from release of 1st throw to the moment when the timers stop - at or after thrower makes the 5th catch.
+If the thrower is:

+- Inside the bull's-eye when he makes his 5th catch, timers stop at the catch. - Outside the bull's-eye when he makes his 5th catch, timers stop when he touches the bull's eye. - The shorter of both turns' times is the thrower's score.

-- The event includes 2 turns for each thrower. - 1 thrower throws at a time.
-Every thrower has 2 turns.
-Each turn must be in a different circle. - Thrower is responsible for ensuring that the timers are ready before he starts his round.
+- The event includes 2 turns for each thrower. - Each turn must be in a different circle. - Given the owner of the owner ow - Thrower is responsible for ensuring that the timers are ready before he starts his round.